HRD attestation

 Common Countries That Require HRD Attestation Instead of Apostille

-The following countries typically do not accept apostille and require HRD attestation along with MEA and embassy authentication:
+The following countries generally do not accept apostille and require full attestation, starting with HRD Attestation:

 • United Arab Emirates (UAE)